-Today’s Ask WP Tasty question has to do with nutrition facts.
-Multiple customers have reached out to ask if Tasty Recipes automatically calculates nutrition facts, so we’re going to clear it up for you right here, right now!
+Today's Ask WP Tasty question has to do with nutrition facts.
+Multiple customers have reached out to ask if our Tasty Recipes plugin for WordPress automatically calculates nutrition facts, so we're going to clear it up for you right here, right now!

 When we looked into including the ability to calculate nutrition for Tasty Recipes, we found it was near impossible to automatically calculate the information accurately (keyword here being accurately!).